-Maitake mushrooms (Grifola frondosa) are an edible fungi species that grow in large fruiting rosette-like clusters typically at the base of trees.
-Often referred to as "hen of the woods", they are a plump and full-bodied fungus resembling a large hen with fluffed out feathers sometimes weighing up to 40-50 pounds by the end of the growing season.
+Maitake mushrooms (Grifola frondosa) are an edible fungi species that grow in large fruiting layered clusters typically at the base of trees.
+Often referred to as hen of the woods, they are a full-bodied fungus resembling a large hen with fluffed out feathers sometimes weighing up to 40-50 pounds by the end of the growing season.

-The fresh steamed or sauteed mushrooms are a savory edible mushroom variation with a semi-firm delicate texture, rich earthy taste and a tempura shrimp-like flavor.
-They are utilized by gourmet chefs around the world but are an especially common staple ingredient in Japanese cuisine.
+The fresh steamed or sautéed mushrooms are a savory edible mushroom variation with a semi-firm yet delicate texture, rich earthy umami taste and a subtle tempura shrimp-like flavor.
+They are utilized by gourmet chefs around the world and are a common staple mushroom ingredient in Japanese cuisine.

-While they are traditionally used for their exceptional taste qualities, this particular species is also found to be quite medicinal in nature, similar to others like reishi, turkey tail and chaga.
+While maitake are traditionally used for their exceptional taste qualities, this particular species is also found to be quite medicinal in nature, similar to others like reishi, turkey tail and chaga.
 It is consequently becoming increasingly more well-known for its potent array of specific "myco-nutrients" that are reported to offer added therapeutic value when consumed, especially as a dietary medicinal mushroom supplement.

-Native to North America, China and mountainous regions of Northeastern Japan, the name "maitake" comes from the Japanese language, which means 舞茸 "dancing mushroom."
-This description is thought to originate from the way the ruffled-looking mushroom appears to move or "dance" and also, according to Japanese legend, refers to how those who found this prolific natural species tree would dance in celebration as it was highly prized and worth monetary value.
+Harvested for centuries in the wild forests of Japan, the name "maitake" comes from the Japanese language, which means 舞茸 "dancing mushroom."
+This description is thought to originate from the way the ruffled-looking mushroom appears to move or "dance" and also, according to Japanese legend, refers to how those who found this prolific natural species would dance in celebration as it was highly prized and worth monetary value.
 (Source) Some sources report it was equal to its weight in silver.

-While maitake mushrooms grow wild, they are also very easy to cultivate.
+While maitake mushrooms grow wild, they are also relatively easy to cultivate.
 In the past, China,

 Japan and Korea were the leading commercial cultivators, mostly exporting the dried variety.

-Grifola frondosa is also an easily cultivated species and can be grown indoors on a substrate medium.
-When in a controlled environment they continue to flush and produce throughout the year.
-These versions do not grow as big of course, but they can still be quite fruitful and used like shiitake mushrooms in stews, soups, sautés, grains or as an ingredient in numerous recipes.
+Grifola frondosa, as a cultivated species, can be grown indoors on a substrate medium at a temperature of 55-70 °F (12-21 °C).
+These versions can still grow quite large in size and used like shiitake mushrooms in stews, soups, sautés or as an ingredient in numerous recipes.

-Like many of the medicinal mushrooms, Grifola frondosa contains beta-glucan polysaccharides, which can act as dietary nutraceuticals with a immune-modulating influence. ß-glucans are sometimes called "biological response modifiers" because of their capacity to stimulate immune responses.
+Like many of the medicinal mushrooms, Grifola frondosa contains beta-glucan polysaccharides, which can act as dietary nutraceuticals with an immune-modulating influence. ß-glucans are generally classified as "biological response modifiers" for this reason because of their capacity to stimulate or suppress immune responses.

 One maitake-specific beta-glucan that

-has been extensively researched in recent times is a main active proteoglucan compound known as "D-fraction".
-Maitake's D-fraction is comprised of unique protein bound
+has been studied in recent years is its main active constituent known as "D-fraction".
+Maitake's D-fraction is comprised of unique protein-bound

 Some supplement manufacturers especially concentrate the D-fraction compound using standardized extracts of the fruiting body.
-Depending on the strength, these can contain between 22mg to 120mg D-fraction per serving, at a standard strength or professional strength dose amounts.
+Depending on the strength, these can contain a certain amount of D-fraction per serving, at a standard strength or professional strength dose amounts.

-In one study, it was shown that medicinal mushrooms like Grifola frondosa have increased uptake and health benefits when consumed with a natural vitamin C source.
-Some mushroom products for this reason include small amounts of vitamin C in their extracts.
+In one study, it was shown that medicinal mushrooms have increased uptake and health benefits when consumed with a natural vitamin C source.
+Some mushroom products, for this reason, include small amounts of vitamin C in their extracts.

-In another published report on animal testing, it is suggested that maitake mushrooms, acting as a natural anti-inflammatory, help to prevent age-related elevation of blood pressure, via the renin-angiotensin system, the hormonal system that regulates fluid balance and blood pressure.
+In another published report on animal testing, it is suggested that maitake mushrooms help to prevent age-related elevation of blood pressure, via the renin-angiotensin system, the hormonal system that regulates fluid balance and blood pressure.

 While all forms of maitake have been shown to have health-promoting components, for concentrated myco-nutrients like the D-fraction, a quality dietary supplement might be a more suitable option.

 These types come in the form of powders, capsules, tablets as well as liquid and powdered extracts and can vary widely depending on what part of the mushroom they are made from and how they are prepared.
-Many involve a combination of these forms and techniques.
+Many involve a combination of the following forms and techniques.

 There is nothing quite like the taste of fresh maitake.
 If you have access to a wild or cultivated variety, it is a very flavorful gourmet addition to soups, grains and numerous savory recipes.
 It is best when heated by simmering, steaming or sautéing.

-Maitake is likewise available as a dried mushroom which can be soaked and chopped into cooked foods or added directly to soup stocks as a flavor enhancer and umami taste.
+Maitake is likewise available as a dried mushroom which can be soaked and chopped into cooked foods or sautéed into soup stocks for its flavor-enhancing umami taste.

-While fresh and dried version both have nutraceudical value, again, the best and most medicinally effective way to use this mushroom is as a dietary supplement, which concentrates the beneficial compounds.
+While fresh and dried versions both have nutraceutical value, again, the best and most medicinally effective way to use this mushroom is as a dietary supplement, which concentrates the beneficial compounds.

-There are a number of high quality supplement brands to choose from and many are now organically certified.
+There are several high-quality supplement brands to choose from and many are now organically certified.
 The powders or capsules can be opened and mixed into hot tea, coffee or elixir drinks.

-For increased effectiveness, it may be appropriate to use the powder or liquid extracts with other medicinal mushroom varieties like: lions mane, coriolus, reishi, cordyceps, shiitake, agaricus blazei and chaga.
-Visit the links at the bottom of this page to find out more about these mushrooms and their benefits.
+For increased effectiveness, it may be appropriate to use the powder or liquid extracts with other medicinal mushroom varieties like lions mane, coriolus, reishi, cordyceps, shiitake, agaricus blazei and chaga.